dpa-gmbh/metadata-mapper/README.md

 # About

-The metadata mapper is capable of extracting metadata out of an XML document and write this data into corresponding Information Interchange Model (IIM) records and Extensible Metadata Platform (XMP) entries of a given JPEG image.
+The metadata mapper writes image metadata by extracting content elements from an XML document and mapping these elements to corresponding fields of the Information Interchange Model (IIM) records and Extensible Metadata Platform (XMP) of an JPEG image.

-The extraction of metadata and its corresponding transformation to IIM and XMP has to be specified by a mapping.
-The implementation contains a mapping transforming data out of NewsML G2 Profile 2 compliant documents to IIM and XMP according to IPTC "Photo Metadata" standard revision 1.2, October 2014.
-Custom mappings can be specified using a given XML schema.
+A metadata mapping is based on three files: an input XML, a JPEG file and a mapping configuration file.
+The configuration contains XPath expressions and relates them to primitive and complex fields of XMP and IIM image metadata.
+In this way the metadata mapper knows which content to extract out of the input XML file and how to map it to image metadata of the input JPEG file.
+The mapping configuration is documented in [TODO].

-The implementation contains an API (ImageMetadataOperation) as well as a Tool supporting simple command-line based operations.
+The implementation contains a mapping configuration which supports extraction of content out of NewsML G2 Profile 2 compliant documents and mapping it to to IIM and XMP fields according to IPTC "Photo Metadata" standard revision 1.2, October 2014.
+The source code contains an API (ImageMetadataOperation) as well as a Tool supporting simple command-line based operations.

 # Building the Command Line Tool